 Ted’s son Spiro reminisces about the early days in that first building, “That little shack was held together by forty coats of paint.
 When the trains went by, the whole place shook!
 Back then, you could get a hot dog and a drink for $0.22.
 No sales tax, no cash registers.
 We just served the food and kept the money in cigar boxes.
 Those were much simpler times.”

 In 1948, Ted’s opened its second location on Sheridan Drive in the Town of Tonawanda, which remains part of the Ted’s family today.
 Though several hot dog stands also sprang up in the area, only one captured the hearts and satisfied the appetites of local diners.

 As Western New Yorkers’ love affair with Ted’s grew, so too did the business, with more restaurants opening across the area and new items added to the menu to complement the charcoal broiled hot dogs, handmade onion rings and real milkshakes.
 Over time, new generations of customers came to savor the flavors and atmosphere of Ted’s.

-Today, 85 years after first opening its doors, the family owned and operated business has grown to eight locations across Western New York and one in Tempe, Arizona.
+Today, 89 years after first opening its doors, the family owned and operated business has grown to nine locations across Western New York, our Charcoal Chariot Food Truck and one location in Tempe, Arizona.

 The principles that were set in 1927 by Ted, continue to be the foundation of the company today.
 Serving the highest quality food, cooked to order, in a clean and friendly atmosphere over the last 89 years has made Ted's a Western New York AND Tempe, Arizona tradition — one that will continue for generations to come.